2022 Glasgow City Council election: Aftermath

 Despite losing two seats, the SNP retained their position as the largest party ahead of Labour.
 The result was welcomed by First Minister of Scotland Nicola Sturgeon who called the SNP's gain from the Conservatives in Pollokshields "seismic".
 Labour group leader Cllr Malcolm Cunning said the results pointed to the people in Glasgow looking for change after the party gained five seats.
 The election saw both the first refugees – Cllr Abdul Bostani and Cllr Roza Salih – to be elected as a councillor in Scotland and the first transgender person – Cllr Elaine Gallagher – elected to Glasgow City Council.

 After the election, the SNP reached a working agreement with the Greens, similar in nature to the co-operation agreement in the Scottish Government but the Greens would not form part of the administration.
 Cllr Susan Aitken was returned as council leader and Cllr Richard Bell was elected as deputy leader, replacing David McDonald who had stood down before the election.
 Cllr Jacqueline McLaren was selected as Lord Provost – replacing Labour's Cllr Philip Braat – and, as part of the agreement with the Greens, Cllr Christy Mearns was re-elected as deputy Lord Provost.

 Cllr Cunning was replaced as leader of the Labour group by Cllr George Redmond shortly after the election.

 In April 2024, Springburn/Robroyston councillor Audrey Dempsey was suspended by Labour pending an investigation following allegedly racist social media posts.
 She later quit the party to sit as an independent councillor.

 Former Lord Provost Cllr Braat was arrested and charged in connection with stalking offences in October 2024.
 He was also suspended by Labour pending an investigation.

 In January 2025, Cllr Thomas Kerr defected from the Conservatives to Reform UK – a move branded "very disappointing" by party leader Russell Findlay – leaving the party with just one member on the council.
 He is the first Reform councillor in Glasgow and the fifth in Scotland.

 Shettleston councillor Frank McAveety, a former council leader, MSP and Scottish Executive minister, was charged with electoral fraud in April 2025.
 He is alleged to have given a false address when standing for election to Glasgow City Council in 2022.

 Springburn and Robroyston councillor Audrey Dempsey defected to Reform UK on 28 August 2025.

+Three Green councillors, Dan Hutchison, Seonad Hoy and Leodhas Massie, defected to Your Party on 24 October 2025.

+Council leader Susan Aitken announced her intention to stand down from the role in May 2026.
+She will formally resign and a new leader will be chosen at a meeting of the council on 10 September 2026.